-The biophysical attributes of nesting critical habitat required by Marbled Murrelet are described at different scales.
-Table 5 describes the biophysical attributes at the microhabitat scale, which characterize the nest trees themselves and the immediately adjacent canopy structure (Table 5; Burger 2004).
-Table 6 describes the biophysical attributes at the stand and landscape level, which characterizes the larger habitat polygons and their placement according to known geographic restrictions (modified from CMMRT 2003).
-The stand and landscape-level attributes are correlated with the microhabitat attributes identified in Table 5.
-Guidance on the how these attributes are used to identify nesting critical habitat is available (e.g., CMMRT 2003, Burger 2004, RISC 2001).
+The biophysical attributes of suitable nesting habitat required by Marbled Murrelet are described at different scales.
+Table 6 describes the biophysical attributes at the microhabitat scale, such as one might see standing on the ground within a stand of trees, which characterize the nest trees themselves and the immediately adjacent forest canopy structure (Table 6; Burger 2004).
+Table 7 describes the biophysical attributes at the stand and landscape level, such as one might determine from maps or spatial datasets, which characterizes the larger habitat polygons and their placement according to known geographic restrictions (modified from CMMRT 2003).
+The stand and landscape-level attributes are correlated with the microhabitat attributes identified in Table 6, and are used as a 'top down' filter to identify those areas that require confirmation at the site level against the microhabitat attributes.
+Alternatively, one can use the microhabitat attributes to assess habitat and then use stand and landscapelevel attributes to assess the likelihood of the site in question being suitable nesting habitat (e.g., distance from salt water).
+Standardized guidance is available on how these attributes are applied to identify suitable nesting habitat, moving from the stand and landscape scale to the microhabitat scale (e.g., RISC 2001, CMMRT 2003, Burger 2004, B.C.
+Ministry of Environment.
+2004).
+The microhabitat, stand and landscape level attributes underlie the methods used to create several of the spatial map data sets (i.e., the BC Model, API and LLAS) used to define the Geographic Location polygons.